hugomarins/fsrs4remnoteFork/README.md

     $S_0$ is the initial Stability, and
     $G$ is the "Grade" (1 - Again; 2 - Hard; 3 - Good; 4 - Easy).

 - $w2$ is the initial Difficulty when the first rating is "Good".
+(Default: `5`)

-- $w3$ (always negative) modulates how much the Difficulty will be changed if first rating is not "Good", by the formula:
+- $w3$ (always negative; default: `-1`) modulates how much the Difficulty will be changed if first rating is not "Good", by the formula:

     $$D_0(G) = w_2 + (G-3) \cdot w_3$$